radiasoft/rsopt/docs/options.rst

 - `use_worker_dirs` [bool]:
   If true then sim directories are organized under a common worker directory.
 This is used by default if parallel execution is being used.

+- `executor_options` [dict]:
+  Options given here are passed directly to the libEnsemble Executor.
+    - `hosts` [list] (rsmpi only): A list of rsmpi host indices that workers can use.
+To see your available host indices run :code:`rsmpi` on the command line.
+If not set rsmpi will be allowed to assign work to all rsmpi nodes available to you.